2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 \subsection{Excitations: String Charges}

-The minimal excitation, created by flipping a single spin, is a small string (or ``current loop'') in the dual diamond lattice, shown in \cref{fig:diamond_dual_membranes}(c).
+The minimal excitation, created by flipping a single spin, is a small oriented string in the dual diamond lattice, shown in \cref{fig:diamond_dual_membranes}(c).
 More generally, excitations are created by flipping a collection of spins forming an \emph{open} surface, such as shown in \cref{fig:large_membranes_strings}(a) with three spins.
-The string segments in the interior of the surface cancel each other, while the uncancelled edges on the boundary of the surface carry a longer 1-dimensional string excitation, attached to a two-dimensional flux membrane in the interior of the surface. \Cref{fig:large_membranes_strings}(b) shows a string excitation created by flipping twelve spins forming a flat open membrane.
+The oriented string charges created in the interior of the surface formed by the three plaquettes cancel each other pairwise, while the uncancelled edges on the boundary of the surface carry a longer 1-dimensional string excitation, attached to a two-dimensional flux membrane in the interior of the surface. \Cref{fig:large_membranes_strings}(b) shows a string excitation created by flipping twelve spins forming a flat open membrane.
 Each direct plaquette (blue) pierced by the string carries a non-zero vorticity, $\omega_p$.
 The net circulation around any loop in the direct lattice which links the string in the dual lattice is non-zero (\cref{apx:string_membrane_relation}).
 There is no unique open membrane attached to a given string excitation, just as the closed membranes are not uniquely defined.
 Having identified an open membrane attached to a string, it may be deformed by flipping a closed membrane that touches it.
 This parallels how flipping closed loops in NNSI deforms the position of the string connecting a pair of charges, shown in \cref{fig:pyro_diamond}(b,c). \Cref{fig:large_membranes_strings}(c) depicts two different membranes attached to the same string.
-Given a spin configuration, there are many possible membranes one can find, of arbitrary size and shape, connected to the same string.
+Given a spin configuration, there are many possible membranes one can find, of arbitrary size and shape, connected to the same string excitation.